rafirono13/rafirono13/README.md

 ## 🧠 About Me

 I’m a passionate web developer blending creativity, logic, and AI into one spicy brain.
-Currently crafting smooth frontends with React and exploring AI art & LLMs.
+Currently crafting smooth frontends with React and exploring AI automations & LLMs.

 ---